Blatter catches FIFA by surprise with TV review proposal

 "A lot of debate has to go on.
 Goal-line technology is a black-and-white decision, but if it is a subjective decision you can look at it 100 times and sometimes you can't rule.

-"It would have to be decided by IFAB and would have to go the soccer and technical advisory panels, and it would be at least 18 months to two years."
+"It would have to be decided by IFAB and would have to go the football and technical advisory panels, and it would be at least 18 months to two years."

 Blatter raised the idea after giving his clearest indication yet that he would run for re-election as head of FIFA next year.

-While he enjoys the support of most regional soccer organizations, European delegates made it clear they would rather he stepped down at the end of his term in 2015.
+While he enjoys the support of most regional soccer organisations, European delegates made it clear they would rather he stepped down at the end of his term in 2015.

 Blatter has led FIFA since 1998.